So how do you spot these bad apples before you hire them?

 Vary the questions

-You should also ensure that an element of your interview focuses on behavior-based questions.
+You should also ensure an element of your interview focuses on behavior-based questions.
 Asking candidates about how they'd act in a certain situation is an effective way of revealing more about them as an employee.

 Create a hiring process